adam-stokes/genc-parse/readme.md

+# genc-parse
-# parse set of blog posts
+> Promise library to parse set of blog posts